 Formula 1 New York

-Investing in Jones Beach to create a race venue used one week per year would result in 50 acres of new parkland for use the remainder of the year.
-Thus, conceivably becoming the basis for New York State funding (possibly Federal funding) being made available for engineering services and some infrastructure improvements to the park, further offsetting the initial costs.
+By partnering with New York State and investing in Jones Beach creates dual-use functionality of a temporary race venue and 50 acres of new parkland for use the remainder of the year.
+Thus, conceivably becoming the basis for New York State funding (possibly Federal funding) being made available for engineering services and possibly some infrastructure improvements to the park, further offsetting the initial costs.

-Should Formula 1 come to Jones Beach, then Moto GP could conceivably race the following weekend; therefore, F1 and Moto GP could conceivably share in the cost of erecting and dismantling the temporary grandstands and temporary components.
-Logically, a second global motorsports event at Jones Beach would fund the park even further.
+Should Formula One come to Jones Beach, then Moto GP could conceivably race on the following weekend.
+Therefore, F1 and Moto GP could share in the cost of erecting and dismantling the temporary venue and grandstands.

 A mutually beneficial partnership between Formula One and New York State, established with goodwill, and coupled to the incremental tax model, a model proven by Mr. Bobby Epstein at Circuit of the Americas, and a model to be adopted by New York State due to this projects global scope and potential investment by F1, would culminate in: